Campaign of the Month: October 2017

 Parenthood & Ballet

 The children came frequently after that first.
 Celia was hardly out of diapers before she was joined by a younger sister, Isabel, two years later her brother David, and just one year after that another girl, Sophia.
 There was a longer wait before Logan was born in ‘97, but he was the last of the Flores brood.
 Dreams of dancing for the New York City Ballet or the London Royal Ballet were indefinitely postponed.
-Still, Maxen worked hard to provide for his growing family, and the Flores were able to afford enough childchare that Diana could dance part-time for a local production company.
+Still, Maxen worked hard to provide for his growing family, and the Flores were able to afford enough childchare that Diana could dance part-time for the New Orleans Ballet Association.

 The family’s fortunes took a turn for the better when Maxen was elected to the state House of Representatives at the young age of 25.
 Opportunities seemed to come steadily after that, and the Flores were soon able to afford full-time domestic help who freed up more of Diana’s time for dance practice.
 Their new house even had enough space for her to use one room as a dedicated dance studio.
 Diana couldn’t have been happier: she’d languished in the corps de ballet for a while, but swiftly moved up to second soloist and then first soloist.
 She was even able to enroll in Tulane to round out her dancing credentials (directors preferred college graduates for the most coveted roles) and plan for her approaching retirement.
 She thought she’d teach once she left the stage: she loved kids and teaching dance was a common career choice for former ballerinas.